Skip to content

 WidgetsFlutterBinding.ensureInitialized();

-// Local deployment or Datakit deployment
+// Deployment environment, Datakit deployment

 await FTMobileFlutter.sdkConfig(